 But mastering another language can open up a lot of opportunities.
 You can communicate with more people, learn about other cultures, and be exposed to job opportunities that were previously unavailable.

 So how do you tackle such a large project from the start?

-We asked for help from the top language experts in the world, who have mastered several world languages.
+We asked for help from the top language experts in the world, who have mastered not just one other language, but several other world languages.